jedavidson/studyhub/README.md

 # StudyHub
 A web tool built using HTML, CSS and JavaScript that allows users to manage their study.

-Made for my HSC Software Design and Development major work.
+Made for my 2018 HSC Software Design and Development major work.

 ## Features
 - Tasks
-- Timetable

-## Dependencies
-- jQuery

 ## Requirements
 - An internet connection